Esri/arcgis-maps-sdk-dotnet-toolkit/docs/ar.md

----
-uid: D07D974D-8587-428E-BC75-EF531108515B
----

 # AR Toolkit

 **Augmented reality** experiences are designed to "augment" the physical world with virtual content that respects real world scale, position, and orientation of a device.
-In the case of Runtime, `ARSceneView` extents `SceneView` to display GIS data on top of a camera feed showing the physical world.
+In the case of Runtime, `ARSceneView` extends `SceneView` to display GIS data on top of a camera feed showing the physical world.

 ## AR patterns